SagarChitre/walmart-retail-insights/README.md

 3. After completing the previous step, use a sql editor (MySQL Workbench or Command Prompt) to execute the queries in 'Analysis.txt' file where every operation and it's business impact is explained.

+4. The 'requirements.txt' file includes the required python libraries.

 ## 📊 Business Impact

 This analysis provides actionable insights for: